2302660/2302660/README.md

 # Hi, I'm Ziyang

-I have foundation in machine learning, deep learning and data engineering & visualization.
-With a hands-on approach to problem-solving, I have led and contributed to many meaningful projects spanning content moderation, emotion recognition, and data engineering & Visualisation .
+I have foundation in AI and Data.
+With a hands-on approach to problem-solving, I have led and contributed to many meaningful projects spanning content moderation, emotion recognition, and visualising the world biggest data breaches.

 My interests lie in the intersection of Artificial Intelligence and Data Engineering, turning complex datasets into actionable insights.